kensmith/ai/README.md

 ### Ask a question

-In the tradition of a single purpose unix tool, `ai` just reads your question from standard input and writes it to standard output.
+In the tradition of a single purpose unix tool, `ai` just reads your question from standard input and writes the response to standard output.
 It accepts a single argument to select the model.

 ```
 $ cat question | ai gpt-4o > answer